noahhefner/Space-Fight-2/README.md

 ### About the Game
 This game is programmed in python using pygame's modules.
 Space Fight 1 was a highschool programming course final project, so Space Fight 2.0 is sort of the "remastered" version.

+### How to Play
+Download/clone the repository and run the driver.py file.
+Make sure your working directory is set to the folder in which the repository is located.

 ### Future Plans (no particular order)
 * Menu System
   * Upgrades that can be bought with coins